ssilverman/QNEthernet/README.md

    call `Ethernet.begin()` with no arguments to use DHCP and the three-argument version (IP, subnet mask, gateway) to set your own address.
-If you really want to set your own MAC address, see `setMACAddress(mac)` or one of the deprecated `begin` functions that takes a MAC address parameter.
+If you really want to set your own MAC address, see `setMACAddress(mac)` or one of the deprecated `begin(...)` functions that takes a MAC address parameter.
 5. There is an `Ethernet.waitForLocalIP(timeout)` convenience function that can be used to wait for DHCP to supply an address because `Ethernet.begin()` doesn't wait.
 Try 10 seconds (10000 ms) and see if that works for you.